Macro vstd::open_local_invariant

 So that Verus can ensure that there are no nested invariant accesses across function boundaries, every proof and exec function has, as part of its specification, the set of invariant namespaces that it might open.

-The invariant set of a function can be specified by putting either opens_invariants none or opens_invariants any in the function signature.
+The invariant set of a function can be specified via the opens_invariants clause.
 The default for an exec-mode function is to open any, while the default for a proof-mode function is to open none.

 It’s not legal to use open_local_invariant! in proof mode.
 In proof mode, you need to use open_local_invariant_in_proof! instead.
 This takes one extra parameter, an open-invariant credit, which you can get by calling create_open_invariant_credit() before you enter proof mode.